tientung267/tientung267/README.md

 - 👋 Hi, I’m @tientung267
-- 👀 I’m interested in small projects for begiiner
+- 👀 I’m interested in small projects for beginner
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning java, python and C
 - 📫 How to reach me ...

 <!---